alfredogneto/GIRAFFE/README.md

 # Building and compiling

-You can build the Giraffe project and compile it automatically with and the auxiliary batch files here provided.
+You can build the Giraffe project and compile it automatically with the auxiliary batch files here provided.
-Furthermore, the provided batch files automatically download some prerequisites from public repositories.
+The provided batch files automatically download prerequisites from public repositories.
 For that, you need to install Git.
-The following instructions can be followed to install **Giraffe** in Microsoft Windows operational system:
+The following instructions can be followed to install **Giraffe** in MS Windows OS:

 1. Install the following software: